rivtlib-dev/rivtlib.github.io/docs/index.md

         - s0201_gravity.html
         - s0202_wind.html

-The four top-level folder names ("calcs", "docs", "reports" and "sites") are required.
-Other file names are partially user determined, using the specified prefixes.
+The four top-level folder names ("text", "binary", "reports" and "sites") are required.
+Other file names are partially user determined, using the specified, numbered prefixes.
 The API is designed so that only files in the text folder are uploaded for version control and sharing.
 They constitute the essential core of the calculation - the text, equations, functions and tables.
-Files in the binary folder are not shared and are typically binary input files such as images, pdf attachments and proprietary data (e.g. client contact information and costs).
+Files in the binary folder are not typically not shared and include files such as images (may have copyrights), pdf attachments and proprietary data (e.g. client contact information and costs).

-A rivt file is a Python file that imports rivt and calls functions on rivt strings.
-The file has the form rddnn_filename.py where dd is the division file and its supporting files are stored in a separate folder.
-The text folder includes all plain text input files and the output file in the form of a README.txt.
-The binary folder includes all of the binary inputs (i.e. images) and private, undistributable files.
+A rivt file is a Python file that imports the rivt package and calls functions on rivt strings.
+The file has the form **rddss_filename.py** where dd is the division number and ss the subdivision number.
+Together they make up the unique doc number.The **text** folder includes each rivt file and its supporting plain text input files in a unique folder.
+The folder also includes the document output as a README.txt that is displayed and searchable on github.
+The binary folder includes all of the binary and protected inputs for its division number.

 A rivt project is started by copying the folder structure from a similar existing project.
-Files are free-form plain textthat may be edited in any text editor.
-To process a file the command below is run in the folder containing the file.
+Files are free-form plain text that may be edited with any editor.
+To process a rivt file the command **python -m rivt** is run from the command shell in the folder containing the file.
+It may also be processed in and IDE.
+Refer to the [rivt user manual.](https://rivtmanual.net)

-python -m rivt